On the Morita invariance of Categorical Enumerative Invariants: Calabi--Yau -categories

 \subsection{From Calabi--Yau to homotopy cyclic}

-In this subsection we give an alternative description of strong Calabi-Yau structures.
+In this subsection, we give an alternative description of strong Calabi-Yau structures.
 This is essentially a reinterpretation of a result from \cite{KS} for \Ai-algebras.
-The main difference is that instead of using the language of non-commutative geometry we work with the more algebraic notion of a strong homotopy inner product \cite{Cho1}.
+The main difference is that instead of using the language of non-commutative geometry, we work with the more algebraic notion of a strong homotopy inner product \cite{Cho1}.
+This approach will also make it easier to tackle the unital version of these results (see Section 3) that we will later need.

-\begin{lem} There is a degree one chain map $\displaystyle S: CC_\bullet(\CC)^\vee \to hom^\bullet_{[\CC, \CC]}(\CC_{sd}, \CC_{sd}^\vee)$ defined by the formula
+\begin{lem} There is a degree one chain map $\displaystyle S: C_\bullet(\CC)^\vee \to \hom^\bullet_{[\CC, \CC]}(\CC_{sd}, \CC_{sd}^\vee)$ defined by the formula

 where the symbol $@$ stands for the sign obtained, following the Koszul convention for the shifted degrees, from rotating the inputs of the expression from their original order. \end{lem} \begin{proof} This a long but straightforward calculation that we omit. \end{proof}